MemberIT/vnc/README.md

 **Tested OS** : CentOS 7 and Ubuntu 14

-##NOTE:
-if you have any error on package installation , please reboot the server and try again , it may be issue with package while running updates
+if you have any *error* while package installation , please reboot the server and try again , it may be issue with package updates

 and also in CentOS it has an issue with startup script , so if you get any error related to service start, just reboot server for the first time only not everytime.